Rai-Sama/Unix_Shell/README.md

 The shell is the heart of the command-line interface, and thus is central to the Unix/C programming environment.
 Mastering use of the shell is necessary to become proficient in this world; knowing how the shell itself is built is the focus of this mini project.

 ## Problem Statement
 The shell created here is very simple (conceptually): it runs in a while loop, repeatedly asking for input to tell it what command to execute.
 It then executes that command.
 The loop continues indefinitely, until the user types the built-in exit command.
-The shell can take as input arbitrarily long lines.
-Generally, the shell will be run in interactive mode, where the user types a command (one at a time) and the shell acts on it.
+The shell can take arbitrarily long lines as input.
+Generally, the shell will run in interactive mode, where the user types a command (one at a time) and the shell acts on it.

 The shell also supports batch mode, in which it is given an input file of commands; in this case, the shell should not read user input but rather from this file to get the commands to execute.This goes on till the End Of File(EOF) marker is reached.
 If execv() is successful, it will not return anything; if it does return, there was an error (e.g., the command does not exist).

 The aim of the Mini Project is to implement a command line interpreter (CLI) or, as it is more commonly known, a shell.
-The shell operates in this basic way: when you type in a command (in response to its prompt), the shell creates a child process that executes the command you entered and then prompts for more user input when it has finished.
+The shell operates in this basic way: when you type in a command when prompted, the shell creates a child process that executes the command you entered and then prompts for more user input when it has finished.
 The shell implemented is similar to, but simpler than, the one we run every day in Unix.

 ## Flow
 ![korn0701](https://user-images.githubusercontent.com/48092867/122667030-4f5e9980-d1ce-11eb-83b9-f93f843569ec.gif)